KILTprotocol/docs/docs/participate/01_staking/03_delegate/02_become.md

 ![](/img/chain/parachainStaking-joinDelegators.png)

 1. Select the KILT address you want to delegate from as the extrinsic submitter (the *using the selected account* field)
-2. Select the appropriate extrinsic: `parachainStaking -> revokeDelegation`
+2. Select the appropriate extrinsic: `parachainStaking -> joinDelegators`
 3. Select the `Id` option (the *MultiAddress (LookupSource) field*)
 4. Select the collator account (the *Id: AccountId* field)
 5. Choose the desired stake amount.